 Which South Florida Areas Benefit Most

 The answer differs by county because the underlying drivers differ.
-Broward County receives the largest Citizens cut at 14.1% precisely because litigation-driven roof claims had inflated premiums there more than anywhere else in the state.
-The same homes that were hardest hit by premium increases now see the largest reductions, and older single-family inventory in Broward benefits the most.
+Broward posts the largest county average reduction in the state at about 14.1%, across roughly 27,000 Citizens homes, reflecting how litigation-driven roof claims had inflated premiums there.
+The homes hardest hit by past increases now stand to benefit most, especially older single-family inventory.

-Miami-Dade is the county where condominium inventory has been most pressured.
+Miami-Dade is the county where condominium inventory has been most pressured, and it sees an average reduction of about 14.0% across roughly 42,000 Citizens homes.
 Months of supply for condos in Miami-Dade has run above thirteen months for much of the past year, partly because insurance and association costs were squeezing buyer affordability simultaneously.
-A 13.9% Citizens reduction takes meaningful pressure off financed condo purchases, particularly in older buildings that had been hit hardest by carrier withdrawals.
+A decrease of that size takes meaningful pressure off financed condo purchases, particularly in older buildings that had been hit hardest by carrier withdrawals.

-Palm Beach County sees the smallest of the three South Florida cuts at 11.9%, but Palm Beach properties were also the lowest-risk to begin with.
+Palm Beach has the smallest of the three South Florida averages, about 11.9% across roughly 26,000 Citizens homes, and Palm Beach properties were also the lowest-risk to begin with.
 Newer construction in Wellington, Palm Beach Gardens, and Jupiter, where roofs and impact windows skew newer, was already insurable at competitive rates.
-The reduction simply makes already-insurable homes more affordable, sharpening their competitive edge against older inventory in neighboring counties.
+The decrease simply makes already-insurable homes more affordable, sharpening their competitive edge against older inventory in neighboring counties.

 How This Changes the Math for Listing Your Home Right Now

-Walk through a concrete example.
-A seller has a $700,000 single-family home in Palm Beach County.
-Before the rate cut, a buyer was budgeting roughly $7,500 per year for insurance.
-After the cut, that estimate drops to roughly $6,600, a $900 annual reduction or $75 per month off PITI.
+Walk through a concrete example: a seller has a $700,000 single-family home in Palm Beach County.
+Before the decrease, a buyer was budgeting roughly $7,500 per year for insurance; with the 11.9% county average that estimate drops to roughly $6,607.
+That is about $893 per year, or $74 per month, off PITI.

 The window to capture that benefit is now through summer 2026.
-List before the June 1 effective date and you catch the wave of expanded buyer affordability at the same time as peak spring inventory tightening.
-Wait until fall and you list into seasonally rising inventory and weakening buyer urgency.
+List as the June 1 renewals start feeding lower insurance into buyer underwriting and you catch expanding buyer affordability alongside tightening summer inventory, while waiting until fall means listing into rising inventory and weaker buyer urgency.
 Run your home through the Rate Lock Relief calculator to see what your actual net proceeds look like under the new buyer affordability conditions.

 County Rate Cut Comparison